davibe/caccuino/README.md

   - with rendering of mermaidjs diagrams
 - serve any other static file (images, artifacts..)

-TODOs:
+features and todos:

-- render an outline of the current document
+- [x] render an outline of the current document
-- render a filetree of adiacent documents
+- [x] render a filetree of adiacent documents
-- better printable css media
+- [ ] better printable css media
-- hotreload changes (?)
+- [ ] hotreload changes (?)